 Did you know that the way you write can give away your age?
 That’s because language is evolving, and some of us either aren’t getting the memo or are refusing to change with the times.
 The longer you ignore changing rules, though, the more your copy makes you irrelevant.
-Let’s take a look at three ways you can update your writing immediately.
+Let’s take a look at three ways you can update and and age-proof your writing immediately.

 Eliminate double spaces between sentences

 There’s a huge debate on this when, in fact, the transition to one space between sentences gained speed in the 1950s, and then went full force once word processors and computers took over.
 So why did so many of us learn to use two spaces?

 Thank the typewriter and its unforgivingly monospaced type, where every character received the same allotted space, whether it was an “I” or a “W.” Monospaced type made text difficult to read, so we added the extra space between sentences to compensate.
 Those of us who started typing on typewriters have a hard time letting go, but, like the Chicago Manual of Style Q&A quips about the phenomenon, “I’m so sorry to report that that ship sailed long ago.
 You are a lone voice, crying in the wilderness.”
 Now nearly every popular font aside from Courier is proportional.
 So just let that extra space go.

 Stop misusing quotation marks